-This projects is a great fall science projects for kids; not only does it teach them about being aware of the animals that live all around us, it is messy good fun to make!
+Making a simple pinecone bird feeder is a great science project for little ones; not only does it teach them about being aware of the animals that live all around us, it is messy good fun!

 - Popsicle sticks

 - Step 1 Put the nut butter and birdseed into separate bowls.

 - Step 2 Have children choose a pine cone.

 - Step 3 Roll the pinecone in nut butter and spread it over the pinecone using popsicle sticks.